davidwiljac/IoT_bikelight_05/README.md

 To put the bike light in storage mode a switch must be flipped.

 ## Mobile Application
-The mobile application can be downloaded from https://drive.google.com/file/d/12I2f2bF7VSXXHKXbHlzPAXHOnTvUsZBw/view?usp=sharing
+The mobile application can be downloaded from: https://drive.google.com/file/d/12I2f2bF7VSXXHKXbHlzPAXHOnTvUsZBw/view?usp=sharing

 In the mobile application, information from the bike light can be seen.

-This includea:
+This include:
 * The current battery level of the bike light
-* The current discharge rate / expected battery life time
 * The last location of the bike light
 * The current data transfer period in the three operation modes
 * Wheter the light is currently on or off.